namshi/RITracking-Android/README.md

 Continue reading this guide to have a better understanding which events every tracker is supposed to track and which are the parameters that each one is expecting for them.

-## Entities
+## Models

-The library makes use of custom entities in order to provide different kind of information required by different trackers.
+The library makes use of custom models in order to provide different kind of information required by different trackers.

 #### RITrackingTransaction

-This entity describes a transaction that happens when the user of the app requests a checkout action.
+This model describes a transaction that happens when the user of the app requests a checkout action.
 It is composed by the following fields:

 * String __transactionId__ | _(The id of the transaction)_